joshuanallen/Air_Quality_Prediction/README.md

 # Air Quality Predicting prevalence of Socioeconomic variable rates related to health and wealth of area in California

 ## Project Overview:
-In this project we are analyzing air quality data points from the EPA for each county in California to predict trends relating the detrimental effects of pollution on a county's socioeconomic indicators.
+In this project we are analyzing air quality data points from the EPA for each census tract in California to observe trends relating the detrimental effects of pollution on a county's socioeconomic indicators.

 ### Project Group Members:
 - Ashley Burneka